dannng/dannng.github.io/docs/disk-imaging-decision-factors-preview.markdown

 <b id="en2">2</b>.
 Terms that may be used interchangeably here include media, media object, and storage device.[↩](#a2)

-<b id="en3">3</b>.See, for example, Eddy Colloton, Jonathan Farbowitz, Flaminia Fortunato, and Caroline Gil, ["Towards Best Practices in Disk Imaging: A Cross-Institutional Approach"](https://resources.culturalheritage.org/emg-review/volume-6-2019-2020/colloton/) Electronic Media Review 6 (2019-2020); Monique Lassere and Jess M. Whyte, ["Balancing Care and Authenticity in Digital Collections: A Radical Empathy Approach To Working With Disk Images"](https://doi.org/10.24242/jclis.v3i2.125;) Journal of Critical Library and Information Studies 3, no. 2 (2021), and Keith Pendergrass, "One Does Not Simply Keep Disk Images: Ethical, Risk Tolerance, and Sustainability Issues with Forensic Disk Image Retention," presentation at the BitCurator Users Forum, Evanston, IL, April 28, 2017.[↩](#a3)
+<b id="en3">3</b>.
+See, for example, Eddy Colloton, Jonathan Farbowitz, Flaminia Fortunato, and Caroline Gil, ["Towards Best Practices in Disk Imaging: A Cross-Institutional Approach"](https://resources.culturalheritage.org/emg-review/volume-6-2019-2020/colloton/) Electronic Media Review 6 (2019-2020); Monique Lassere and Jess M. Whyte, ["Balancing Care and Authenticity in Digital Collections: A Radical Empathy Approach To Working With Disk Images"](https://doi.org/10.24242/jclis.v3i2.125;) Journal of Critical Library and Information Studies 3, no. 2 (2021), and Keith Pendergrass, "One Does Not Simply Keep Disk Images: Ethical, Risk Tolerance, and Sustainability Issues with Forensic Disk Image Retention," presentation at the BitCurator Users Forum, Evanston, IL, April 28, 2017.[↩](#a3)

 <b id="en4">4</b>.
 Depending on your organization's policies and budget, you may be able to send damaged storage devices to a data recovery vendor.[↩](#a4)